 - Turning this back on the now cheering Jewish Christians in equal blame (2:1-29)

-- Yet God must be faithful to his covenant – but this comes through Christ, not the nation of Israel.
+- Yes God must be faithful to his covenant but this now comes through Christ rather than the nation of Israel.
 No longer is it based on the faithfulness of men, but of Jesus. (ch 3)

 - Therefore Abraham is our father in faith, not in flesh.
 Works of the law (like circumcision) have no part, only faith, hope and grace (ch 4)

 - The full restoration of all creation has been fulfilled in Christ, and the covenant promises of the Jews are now given to all believers. (chapters 5-8)

 - This transition from national promise to promise by faith was always God's intent and not a failure to or by Israel.
 Jews are welcomed equally with Gentiles, not rejected. (chapters 9-11)

 - Now the church must live in unity, and not risk threats by either making moral or political errors.
 Unity requires agreeing to remain in diversity. (chapters 12-16)